billbrod/booklet-assembler/README.md

 with Firefox).

-1. If the PDF only comes as "spreads" (with two content pages side-by-side on a single pdf page), we need to split them in half: `spreads_to_singles.sh NAME_OF_FILE.pdf`.
-This will create a new file, `singles.pdf`, wherever you ran the script from.
+1. If the PDF only comes as "spreads" (with two content pages side-by-side on a single pdf page), we need to split them in half: `spreads_to_singles.py NAME_OF_FILE.pdf`.
+This will create a new file with the same name as the old one, with `-single` appended to the end of the name, wherever you ran the script from.
-   - Note this assumes that the page before splitting is letter size (8.5in x 11 in) in landscape rotation.
-If that assumption is false, will need to change the `-g` option passed to `gs`.
-If you have this issue, open an issue and we can try and come up with a more general solution.
 2. (Unnecessary if using LibreOffice to print) The single pages need to be reorganized so that they can be assembled in the proper order: `n 1 2 n-1 n-2 3 4 n-3 n-4 5 6 n-5 n-6 ...`: `rearrange_singles.py NAME_OF_SINGLES.pdf`.
-   This will create a new file, `booklet.pdf`, for printing with something *other* than LibreOffice.
+   This will create a new file with the same name as the old, with `-booklet` appended to the end of the name, for printing with something *other* than LibreOffice.
 3. Option 1: The singles in regular order will print correctly with LibreOffice using the "brochure", as discussed below (LibreOffice may change images / symbols on the document, depending on how they're encoded, so you may want to